Skip to main content

 Fully open source

 MIT licensed and 100% transparent.
-Inspect every line, contribute features, or fork the project.
+Inspect every line, report bugs, suggest features, or contribute directly.
 Built in the open, for everyone.

 Share on your terms